Additional information regarding PlusOne Solutions’ background screening searches and guidelines.

 NOTE: New Hampshire and Washington require specific forms and Pennsylvania and Puerto Rico have an alternative process.

-Provincial/Territorial Criminal Search – This search uses the subject’s name, DOB and current address information to determine the province or territory to be searched.
+Provincial/Territorial Criminal Search – This search uses the subject’s name, DOB, and current address information to determine the province or territory to be searched, which is typically only in the current residential jurisdiction.
 The search is of public record information available from the courts and will cover all pending and completed criminal matters pursuant to the Criminal Code of Canada (CCC) and/or Controlled Drugs & Substances Act (CDSA) and will extend as far as the court system allows.
 Summary, indictable and hybrid offenses are included.
 Searches results will not include criminal cases that cannot be released such as non-convictions such as dismissed or acquitted cases, Youth Criminal Justice Act (YCJA) records, publication bans, mental health information, absolute or conditional discharges (if the 1 or 3 year reporting period has expired), warrants and/or pardons (record suspensions).
 This search is identified as “Primary Source” data.

 NOTE: Searches conducted in Saskatchewan and New Brunswick require a specific disclosure form to be completed and is a slightly modified search from the above due to limited access issues.
 A standard consent form is needed for all searches.